 From “I Don’t Know” to “I Am Ready”

 Women don’t just face doubt from hiring committees; many doubt themselves and their own capabilities to climb the career ladder, even when their credentials clearly prove they can.

 “For women, it comes down to feeling a sense of pressure and expectation that you have to be prepared for every aspect of the role,” Hanseul says, noting how this can make it difficult for well qualified and experienced women to see themselves in these leadership roles.
 “Or they feel like they need more preparation versus a male candidate who might feel more ready to take the leap.”

 This phenomenon, known as the “confidence gap,” is one of the most insidious aspects of the gender gap.
-And it’s one Julia and the team at Chiefs for Change are trying to take on by providing resources, job preparation, and community to women who aspire to school systems leadership through the Women in Leadership programming as a part of the network’s Future Chiefs initiative.
+And it’s one Julia and the team at Chiefs for Change are trying to take on by providing resources, job preparation, and community to women who aspire to school systems leadership through Women in Leadership programming as a part of the network’s Future Chiefs initiative.

-In the 18 months since launching the Women in Leadership program at the end of 2018, Chiefs for Change is seeing considerable results: the percent of women in the program stepping into superintendent and chief searches jumped up from 23 to 84 percent, and there is a 400 percent increase in the percent of women in the programming who landed the top superintendent or state education commissioner role.
+Since launching the Women in Leadership program at the end of 2018, Chiefs for Change is seeing considerable results: the percent of women in the program stepping into superintendent and chief searches jumped up from 23 to 84 percent, and there is a 400 percent increase in the percent of women in the programming who landed the top superintendent or state education commissioner role.

 The Power of Mentors

 Along with professional development, personal mentorship can be a powerful tool in tackling both the confidence gap and the gender gap.